 Private school tuition for elementary and secondary schools may or may not be allowed during a Chapter 13 bankruptcy.
 Congress allows an educational expense of $147.92 per month per child under the bankruptcy means test.
 Whether you will be allowed to pay more than that is decided on a case-by-case basis.
 Chapter 7 bankruptcy debtors are not prevented from paying private school tuition.

 College loans may also be impacted by bankruptcy.
 Your bankruptcy does not affect your child’s ability to obtain need-based financial aid such as Pell Grants and Stafford Loans.
 However, you are disqualified from credit based financial aid like the PLUS (Parental Loan for Undergraduate Students) Loan and the Graduate PLUS Loan if you have declared bankruptcy within the past five years, unless there were extenuating circumstances or you can obtain a creditworthy cosigner.

 Fortunately, your child qualifies for increased unsubsidized Stafford loan limits if you are denied a PLUS Loan.
 Stafford loans are advantageous because the loan remains in forbearance while the student attends school, while a PLUS Loan is subject to immediate repayment.

 Bankruptcy can impact funding your child’s education.
 Each case is different and a qualified legal opinion is required to guide you to the most beneficial outcome.
-Consult with the experienced bankruptcy attorneys at the O'Bryan Law Offices and discuss your unique situation.
-Your attorney can explain your legal options.
+Consult with the experienced bankruptcy attorneys at the O’Bryan Law Offices and discuss your unique situation.
+Your Chapter 7 or Chapter 13 bankruptcy attorney can explain your legal options.
 Call 502-400-4020 for a free consultation at one of our Kentucky offices in Louisville, Frankford, or Lexington.
 Indiana clients can visit our office in New Albany, Indiana.